 Location: McGoldrick Career & Student Success Center 35 Bedford Street, Portland, ME

 Everyone that parks on the USM Campus in the Bedford Street Garage has to use the digital parking system.
 You can pre-register for your parking session or do it upon arrival.
+Commit your license number to memory!
+You’ll need it to complete your parking session.
 To avoid a parking citation, you must begin your digital parking session – and pay – within 10 minutes of parking.
-You can also pre-schedule your session.
-By purchasing these tickets, you confirm that you have read and understand the Event Parking information provided by the McGoldrick Career & Student Success Center above.